aws-samples/aws-iot-analytics-workshop/README.md

 ### What you will learn: Step 1b.

-In this section we will create the IOT Analytics components, analyze data and define different pipeline activities.
+In this section we will create the IoT Analytics components, analyze data and define different pipeline activities.

 ![alt text](https://github.com/aws-samples/aws-iot-analytics-workshop/blob/master/images/arch.png "Architecture")